Classification of ancient flows by sub-affine-critical powers of curvature in $\mathbb{R}^2$: Introduction

-For $\alpha>1$, there is no smooth complete translator.
-The translators with $\alpha>1$ are of class $C^1$ and they have two flat sides as in Figure \ref{fig:test2}.
+For $\alpha>1$, the translators are not smooth.
+To be specific, the translators for $\alpha>1$ are of class $C^2$ and they have two flat sides as in Figure \ref{fig:test2}.
 See also \citet{U98GCFsoliton} and \cite[Remark 1.3]{choi2020uniqueness}.
-There are many Type II closed weakly convex ancient $\alpha$-CSFs.
-We can simply obtain ancient flows with flat sides by gluing two translators as in Figure \ref{fig:test2}, which look like paper clips.
-Clearly, these ancient paper clip flows with $\alpha>1$ are not of class $C^2$ as translators.
+Therefore, we can simply obtain ancient flows with flat sides by gluing two translators as in Figure \ref{fig:test2}, which look like paper clips.
+Clearly, these ancient paper clips with $\alpha>1$ are not smooth as the translators.
 In higher dimensions, the flows with flat sides have been studied to understand the shape of worn stones as a free boundary problem.
 See \cite{CDLflat,DH99GCFflat,DL04GCFflat,H93GCFflat,KLRflat}.

 \textbf{Open problems}